Mother-tongue education in Hong Kong

 Mother-tongue education in Hong Kong is the act of teaching in the native language of the pupils in a certain area of country, as opposed to teaching in a foreign language.
 The subject is especially important in regions where there is a foreign language that is highly prevalent for historical, political or economical reasons.

 History

 Cantonese is the main language spoken in Hong Kong.
-English was taught in Hong Kong's schools before 1997 because Hong Kong was a colony of the United Kingdom.
+Schools in Hong Kong follow a principle called "biliteracy and trilingualism," where students learn to read and write in both Chinese and English, while speaking Cantonese, English, and Mandarin.
+English was the exclusive language of instruction in Hong Kong's schools before 1997 because Hong Kong was a colony of the United Kingdom.
 The government revived teaching in Cantonese during the early 1980s, but by the end of 1994, only 20% of secondary schools had adopted Cantonese as the language medium of teaching.
-From the 1998-1999 school year, with direction from the government, 75% of schools began to use Cantonese in their classes.
+From the 1998–1999 school year, with direction from the government, 75% of schools began to use Cantonese in their classes.

 The revised Medium of Instruction policy (MOI)

 According to the revised MOI policy, secondary schools were encouraged to adopt Chinese Medium of Instruction (CMI) teaching methods, starting in the 1998–99 school year.
 This introduction of CMI started in the secondary 1 intake of pupils, and progressed each year to a higher form at junior secondary levels.
 Not all school reacted to this suggestion however, because some schools remained using English as the medium of instruction.
 These English Medium-of-Instruction (EMI) schools had to comply with the following conditions: